ME3Tweaks/LegendaryExplorer/README.md

  - WPF rewrites of multiple tools to use a more modern design language - better DPI scaling, more features.
 These include PackageEditorWPF (and its contents), and SoundplorerWPF, with more on the way.
 All of these tools are being completely rewritten.
  - Many more not listed here

 You can get these releases in Mass Effect 3 Mod Manager from the tools menu, or you can download from the releases tab above.
+Come to the ME3Tweaks Discord to talk with the developers.

 ## Enhanced by JetBrains
 JetBrains has kindly given us several open source licenses for their tools that allow us to create better modding tools for you.
 Thanks, JetBrains!